-Making meals for kids is in general, well, the worst.
+Making meals for kids is sometimes, well, the worst.
 Throw in a picky-eater, and in our case food allergies, and it feels like the options are frustratingly limited.
 I know how it goes- we start the year being that mom, but soon after fall into a hole of serving the same easy, go-to foods, day after day.
-To escape that pattern, I challenged myself to create easy lunches for kids that are still simple to make and inviting to eat.
+To escape that pattern, I challenged myself to create 5 school lunch ideas for kids that are still simple to make and inviting to eat.

 I find it helpful to use different containers to organize.
 A bento lunch box allows smaller, compartmentalized, portions of a variety of foods.